 - Research and evaluate

 Mortgages Service Blueprint

-As a UX Lead, it was also my task to support the Mortgages and Investment teams with any strategic opportunities.
+As a UX Lead it was also my task to support the Mortgages and Investment teams with any strategic opportunities.
 Together with some people from the Mortgages team, we created a Service Blueprint.
-A visualisation of all channels (frontstage and backstage) from the perspective of the customer, in relation to their interest-only mortgage.
-This blueprint was a great way to show the painpoints in the whole process, and a great enabler to define solutions.
+A visualization of all channels (frontstage and backstage) from the perspective of the customer, in relation to their interest-only mortgage.
+This blueprint was a great way to show the pain points in the whole process, and a great enabler to define solutions.

 Simon is a very skilled designer and a very good coach and team builder.
 He soon became the conscience of the design leadership team, always remembering us to connect even better on a human level.
 I will make sure to replace him with someone who also brings what I started calling ‘the Simon factor’.

 Jennie Huijboom — Head of UX, ABN AMRO